HARPLab/gastronomy/manipulation/README.md

 The manipulation repository consists of 7 packages.

-## Robot-Interface
+## Franka-Interface and Frankapy

-The Robot-Interface package in the robot-interface folder was created by the Intelligent Manipulation Lab to control the Franka Panda Research Robot at 1kHz.
-Installation instructions are located in the README.md file in the robot-interface folder.
+The Franka-Interface package in the franka-interface folder and the FrankaPy package in the frankapy folder were created by the Intelligent Manipulation Lab to control the Franka Panda Research Robot at 1kHz.
+Installation instructions are located in the README.md file in the each folder.

 ## DMP